espressomd/espresso/doc/sphinx/dg.rst

    This is to make sure, the feature is not broken by future changes to |es|, and so other users can get an impression of what behavior is guaranteed to work.
 -  There are two kinds of tests:

   -  C++-unit tests, testing individual C++ functions and classes.
-They make use of the boost unit test framework and reside in ``src/core/unit_tests``
+They make use of the boost unit test framework and reside in :file:`src/core/unit_tests`
   -  Python integration tests, testing the Python interface and (physical) results of features.
-They reside in ``testsuite/python``
+They reside in :file:`python`

 - To execute the tests, run: